 5. Eutrophication

-The green-colored algae that are present on lakes and ponds are due to the presence of this chemical only.
+Eutrophication is when excessive nutrients, often from pollutants, enter water bodies, causing an overgrowth of plants and algae, which depletes oxygen and harms aquatic life.
+The green-colored algae present in lakes and ponds are due to the presence of this chemical only.

 6. Effect on Wildlife

 Just like humans, animals also face some devastating effects of air pollution.
 Toxic chemicals present in the air can force wildlife species to move to a new place and change their habitat.
-The toxic pollutants deposit over the surface of the water and can also affect sea animals.
+The toxic pollutants deposit over the water’s surface and can also affect sea animals.

 7. Depletion of the Ozone Layer

-Ozone exists in the Earth’s stratosphere and is responsible for protecting humans from harmful ultraviolet (UV) rays.
-Earth’s ozone layer is depleting due to the presence of chlorofluorocarbons, hydrochlorofluorocarbons in the atmosphere.
+Ozone exists in the Earth’s stratosphere and serves the role of protecting humans from harmful ultraviolet (UV) rays.
+Earth’s ozone layer is depleting due to the presence of chlorofluorocarbons and hydrochlorofluorocarbons in the atmosphere.

 Impressive Solutions To Air Pollution